zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http‐schemas.md

 > [!IMPORTANT]
 >
-> The input of `HttpSchema.SearchParams` and all of its internal types must be declared inline or using `type`.
-They
+> The input of `HttpSchema.SearchParams` and all of its internal types must be declared inline or as a type aliases
-> cannot be interfaces.
+> (`type`).
+They cannot be interfaces.

 <details>
   <summary>